linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 \begin{array}{l l l}{g}&{=}&{\left(\left(1+R_{1}\right)\times\ldots\times\left(1+R_{T}\right)\right)^{1/T}-1}\end{array}
 $$

-Geometric and arithmetic average will be close if [[Assets|returns]] are small, but can be very different for large [[Assets|returns]]
+Geometric and arithmetic average will be close if [returns](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Assets.md) are small, but can be very different for large [returns](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Assets.md)

 Example: $R_{t}=100\%$ ， $R_{t+1}=-100\%$
 # Effective Annual Returns (BKM, p.121)

-The [[An Asset Allocation Primer|investment]] in a 25-year bond grows by its maturity by a factor of4.2918 The effective annualrate(EAR)is the annual rate of return that would compound to the same value as the actual [[An Asset Allocation Primer|investment]] What is the EAR?
+The [investment](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) in a 25-year bond grows by its maturity by a factor of4.2918 The effective annualrate(EAR)is the annual rate of return that would compound to the same value as the actual [investment](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) What is the EAR?
 # Comparing Returns with Different Holding Periods

-Not surprisingly, [[Assets|returns]] over longer holding periods will be larger than [[Assets|returns]] over shorter holding periods
+Not surprisingly, [returns](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Assets.md) over longer holding periods will be larger than [returns](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Assets.md) over shorter holding periods

-It is commonto express [[Assets|returns]] in annual i zed units,i.e.theannual rate at which the [[An Asset Allocation Primer|investment]] would have to grow to generate the actually experience holding-period return
+It is commonto express [returns](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Assets.md) in annual i zed units,i.e.theannual rate at which the [investment](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) would have to grow to generate the actually experience holding-period return

 Example 1:If  $R_{t}$  is a monthly return, the annualized effective return (EAR) is
 $$